Pinkthy-life/Example_1/README.md

 # Example_1
-Practicing pull request and commits
+Practicing pull request and commits.
-Adding more info
+Adding more info.
+(This information was added from another account).